 The aim of this forum is to better understand our campus culture in relation to race and minority groups and to develop an Action Plan and related policies that will ensure that UL develops a culture of inclusion, mutual respect, and equity where difference is valued.

-- To publicly commit to tackling racial harassment, inequality and discrimination as a priority issue to foster a campus-wide culture in which all members of the University community are able to participate and fulfil their potential regardless of ethnicity or race.
+- to publicly commit to tackling racial and ethnic culturally diverse group harassment, inequality and discrimination as a priority issue and foster a campus-wide culture in which all members of the University community can participate and fulfil their potential regardless of ethnicity, race or minority group membership.

-- To review current policies and procedures and develop new policies and institution-wide strategies for tackling racial and minority group harassment, inequality and discrimination.
+- to heighten awareness of intersectionality between culture and ethnicity and other forms of social identity and review and develop policies and procedures and institution-wide strategies for tackling racism and ethnic group harassment, inequality, and discrimination.

 The Ethnic Diversity Group Forum will lead UL’s ongoing efforts to advance inclusion on campus by providing governance and oversight on diversity efforts and supporting strategic accountability and consistent leadership for equality, diversity and inclusion across UL.